htvogler/Measuring-Cytomechanical-Forces-on-Growing-Pollen-Tubes/Improvements_Several_improvements_have_been__.md

 Several improvements have been proposed to overcome the aforementioned challenges to increasing the throughput of micro-indentation.
 The increased efficiency of quantitative data collection will enable generation of statistical micromechanical datasets for deciphering the complex chemo-mechanical process of fast tip growth in pollen tubes.

 ##Micro-channels
+Microfluidics technology to monitor and control the microenvironment around single cells.
+Microfluidic channels have also been used to isolate tip growing neuronal axons from the rest of the cell body \cite{Taylor_2005}.
+We demonstrate the use of a microfludic platform to guide, parallelly close-pack the growth of individual tubes and enable increased cellular adhesion and stability of micro-indentation.
+Morever the increased predictability of growth direction after emerging out of the microchannels allow for faster tip positioning and measurement.
 Uni-directional guidance and improvements in cellular adhesion, for large micromechanical data collection EMBC proceedings citation and (submitted manuscript JExpBot)